biocorecrg/PhD_course_containers_2024/docs/containers.rst

 * Controlling for software installation and dependencies.
 * Reproducibility of the analysis.

-Containers allow us to use **exactly the same versions of the tools**.
+Containers allow us to use **precisely the identical versions of the tools**.

-Virtual machines or containers ?
+Virtual machines or containers?
 ----------------------------------

 =====================================================  =====================================================